Clone via github.

 - ITensor at 2014 Sherbrooke Summer School

-ITensors have an "Einstein summation" interface making them nearly as easy to multiply as scalars: all tensors indices are stamped with a unique internal id number; matching indices automatically contract when two ITensors are multiplied, making it simple to transcribe tensor network diagrams into correct, efficient code.
+ITensors have an "Einstein summation" interface making them nearly as easy to multiply as scalars: all tensors indices are stamped with a unique internal id number and matching indices automatically contract when two ITensors are multiplied.
+This type of interface makes it simple to transcribe tensor network diagrams into correct, efficient code.

 For example, the diagram below (resembling the partial overlap of two matrix product states) can be converted to code as

 - Clone the latest version:

 Or download zip file if you do not have git.

 git clone https://github.com/ITensor/ITensor itensor

 (Cloning with git allows you to track changes to ITensor and is the preferred method; for more see our git quickstart guide.)